diegolvr48/XML/docs/import.md

 If the class is not a laravel model we pass a array with data to the constructor.

-If you want to change this behavior apply the `ACFBentveld\XML\Casts\Castable` interface on your class.
+If you want to change this behavior apply the `OliveraD\XML\Casts\Castable` interface on your class.

 For more information and examples on casting checkout the [examples/casts.php](/examples/casts.php) file.